HEP-FCC/fcc-tutorials/fast-sim-and-analysis/fccanalyses/doc/starterkit/FccFastSimVertexing/Readme.md

 fccanalysis plots examples/FCCee/tutorials/vertexing/analysis_Tau3Mu_plots.py
 ```

 which appear in the `Tau3Mu/plots` directory.
 Look for example at the plot `mTaTau3Mu_nostack_log` in `Tau3Mu/plots/sel1`.
 The candidates in the background sample, corresponding to $\tau \rightarrow 3 \pi \nu$ decays, are reconstructed at a mass that is usually below the $\tau$ mass due to the presence of the neutrino.
 Note that the background sample corresponds to a very low statistics (50M have been produced, we expect 14B) and we see fluctuations.
-The signal cross-section used here correponds to $B( \tau \rightarrow 3 \mu) = 2 10^{-8}$, which is roughly the current upper limit.
+The signal cross-section used here correponds to $B( \tau \rightarrow 3 \mu) = 2 \times 10^{-8}$, which is roughly the current upper limit.
 The luminosity for these final plots is entered in analysis_Tau3Mu_plots.py.